georgi/blog/posts/2008/9/commenting-system-with-lightweight-json-store.md

 enough.
 One caveat remains: in a multithreading environment this will not work reliably.
 But I think, most PHP installations run as CGI, so this will be ok.

+## Security

+Seems that I had a serious security flaw in my first version.
+I didn't check the guid parameter, so that you could pass a path like `../../../../../../etc/group`.
+Now the guid is matched against a regular expression, so the script is now safe.

 ## Conclusion